saasquatch/squatch-js/README.md

 ## Getting Started
 The `init` function lets you configure your global squatch instance.
-It lets you identify users, show them different types of referral widgets, automatically attribute referrals, track conversions and more all from one place.

-Unregistered users are also able to interact with your referral program, and later they can be registered.
-When `widgetType` is passed in the configuration of the `cookieUser` function, a widget will be displayed.
-Otherwise, Squatch.js will look for your portal settings and render the widget that's mapped to the URL where this snippet is loaded.
+Unregistered users are also able to interact with your referral program using the `cookieUser` function, and later they can be registered.
+If `engagementMedium` is not passed in the `squatch.load()` function, Squatch.js will look for your portal settings and render the widget that's mapped to the URL where this snippet is loaded.

 ```html
 <script type="text/javascript">